Digital file cabinet for post-production

 2

-Assign documents to scenes or shoot days so they're easy to navigate during editing.
+Assign documents to scenes or shoot days so editors can find them during review.

 3

-View documents in 2-up book view (lined script + facing pages), search by type, or browse by scene.
-Share with your team instantly.
+View documents in 2-up book view, search by type, or browse by scene.

 Inputs